silverstripe/silverstripe-framework/docs/en/topics/theme-development.md

 	$Form

-All you have to do now is tell your site to use your new theme - This is defined in the **mysite/_config.php** file
+All you have to do now is tell your site to use your new theme.
+This is defined through the YAML config, for example in `mysite/_config/config.yml`.

-	:::php
-	SSViewer::set_theme('mythemename');
+	:::yml
+	SSViewer:
+	  theme: 'mythemename'

 Go to yoursite.com/?flush=1 and check it out.
 You should be using your new theme!
 Not really that awesome or amazing is